- What does the standard background check include?

 Probably.
 If you have had a background check completed with satisfactory results within the past twelve (12) months, you do not need to have another background check conducted provided that the new position does not require additional verifications or credential checking.

-If you have not undergone a background check or it has been more than twelve (12) months, then a background check would be required.
+If this is a new position and you have not undergone a background check or it has been more than twelve (12) months, then a background check would be required.

-The background check requirement does not apply if your position is reclassified.
+The background check requirement does not apply if:

 - I was hired as a temporary employee.
 Do I need to have a background check?